evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 48 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 50%, resulting in an actual charge speed, including time loss on 101kW.
 Each charge session would take 16 minutes and 28 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 42 minutes to drive.
 This trip will require five charge session(s) charging from 2% to 50%.
-The total time lost for charging will be 82 minutes.
+The total time lost for charging up the battery will be 82 minutes.
 ### NMC 4850 US Market

 The battery has a gross capacity of 70kWh and a net capacity of 68,5kWh, meaning you have a 1,5kWh buffer for protection.
 (2,1%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.